 Richard McDonald was born in Australia, grew up in New Zealand, and became a chef.
-Four years ago he led a team of young Christians on a trip to Phnom Penh, Cambodia, as part of a missionary school focused on social justice.
+In 2009, he led a team of young people on a trip to Phnom Penh, Cambodia, as part of a non-profit school focused on social justice.
 That trip began a rapid and epic series of changes in his life, resulting in Richard starting a restaurant in Cambodia with his new wife and daughter.

 The main event in my life that led to my move to Cambodia was the realization that I would always be provided for, no matter my financial situation or my location.
 You can live anywhere as long as you have the means of sustenance for life.

 The flip side of that is that you need to have your hands ready and your eyes open.
 Opportunity rarely knocks twice, divine providence is missed if you don’t have the eyes to see it, and work isn’t done if you don’t put your hands to the tasks required.